Palaces and Areas of the Alhambra with Free Access, Without a Ticket

 The Gate of Justice

-This is one of the four outer gates that grant access to the walled complex of the Alhambra, and certainly the most impressive and renowned one.
+This is one of the four outer gates that provide access to the walled complex of the Alhambra, and certainly the most impressive and renowned.
 It was built in 1348, during the reign of Yusuf I.

 It has two arches, in the outer one you will see a hand carved in stone.